kshaffer/courses/as4-assign.md

 - Melody 2: in a non-modulating major or minor key, in an asymmetrical meter.
 Counts towards advanced rhythm/meter sight-reading only.
 - Melody 3: in an asymmetrical meter *and* one of the new modes/collections from this unit.
 Counts towards both sight-reading objectives simultaneously.

 *Decide ahead of time* which option you will choose, and use excerpts from the Karpinsky Anthology and other pieces we've transcribed/performed this unit to prepare.
+(See the [Unit II Assessment Guide](http://courses.shaffermusic.com/as4-unit2-assessments.html) for assessment standard details.)

 ## Prep for April 20/21